Blog

 • Ensure the flush handle aligns perfectly with the door surface for a seamless aesthetic.

+Joseph Giles offers a wide range of door handles designed specifically for high-end residential interiors.
 To see our full range of British-made hardware, simply click here or reach out to us for more information.